scala/docs.scala-lang/contribute/index.md

   - compiler page (links to compiler-related docs i.e. reflection/macros/compiler-plugin guides, links to compiler internal videos, and useful info from wiki) (or should this go on docs.scala-lang?)
 - Link to how to make a bug report

-The Scala programming langauge is an open source project from École Polytechnique Fédérale de Lausanne (EPFL) in Switzerland.
-The source of the compiler and libraries is hosted on [github](http://github.com/scala/scala).
+The source code is hosted on [github](http://github.com/scala/scala).

-Some aspects of the language are easier to contribute to than others-- the compiler, for example, is arguably the most difficult part of the Scala project to successfully submit patches to.

-If you're interested in joining our community and contributing to the project, start simple-- often Scaladoc (Scala's javadoc-like tool, Example: [Scala Standard Library API](www.scala-lang.org/api/current/index.html#package)) is the best place to get started.
+If you're interested in joining our community and contributing to the project, start simple- often Scaladoc (Scala's javadoc-like tool, Example: [Scala Standard Library API](www.scala-lang.org/api/current/index.html#package)) is the best place to get started.

 ## Overview of the Scala Ecosystem

-TODO: I feel this section belongs somewhere else and should be linked here.

 [Scala Project](http://scala-lang.org)